 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of tumor and how to treat it.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

 Doctors are working to learn more about PPB, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
-Always talk with your child’s doctor about the diagnostic and treatment options best for your child.
+Always talk with your child’s doctor about the best diagnostic and treatment options for your child.

 Genetic causes of PPB.
 As explained in Risk Factors, researchers are continuing to investigate the link between a genetic mutation to DICER1 and familial PPB.

 Research into causes and treatment for a rare tumor like PPB requires collecting information from many hospitals.
 The International PPB Registry is the largest such collection of information on PPB in the world.
 (Please note this link takes you to a separate website.)
 This registry has approval from the participating institutions’ Institutional Review Boards to ensure the protection of patients’ privacy.

 Treatment guidelines.
 Currently, there are no large-scale organized treatment schedules for PPB because it is so rare.
 Individual doctors use research and their experience in treating similar conditions, such as soft-tissue sarcomas, to guide their PPB treatment recommendations.
 Plans are underway to create an international consortium of pediatric oncology specialists from around the world to consider treatment options and make recommendations for treating people with PPB.